loualrid/scenejs_on_rails/README.md

   ],
 ```
 You can also setup a path to grab these from if you dont want too many images in your pipeline (advanced graphics may use very large images).
 For example you could store
- your images in Rails.root / vendor / javascripts / scenejs_plugins / generic_images and then link to your images like this:
+ your images in Rails.root / lib / assets / javascripts / scenejs_plugins / generic_images and then link to your images like this:

 ```javascript
   type: "texture",